Haggling isn't just reserved for fly-swarmed

 Haggling can be daunting, even for hardened MoneySavers, yet there's nothing to be scared of.
 Here are some top tactics.

-Often customer service assistants say they're not allowed to give discounts.
-If you're new to haggling, an easy start point is asking them to throw something in on top.
-Whether it's free cables with TVs, polish with shoes or a router for broadband, if you need an add-on, try not to pay extra for it.
+Customer service assistants often say they're not allowed to give discounts, but if you're new to haggling, an easy start point is asking them to throw something in on top.
+Whether it's free cables with TVs, polish with shoes or a fridge with a kitchen, if you need an add-on, try not to pay extra for it.

-To prove no ask's too cheeky, one MoneySaver persuaded an electricals shop sales assistant to throw in a £60 George Foreman grill with a £500 laptop.
+To prove no ask's too cheeky, one MoneySaver persuaded an electrical-shop sales assistant to throw in a £60 George Foreman grill with a £500 laptop.

 Look for already discounted items

-If the price is already reduced - in a sale, manager's clearance or online promotion - there's often more flexibility.
-The boundaries have already been flexed, so the psychological loss for the salesperson is reduced as they've already given up the idea of getting full price.
+If the price is already reduced – in a sale, manager's clearance or online promotion – there's often more flexibility.
+The boundaries have already been flexed and the psychological loss for the salesperson is reduced as they've already given up on the idea of getting full price.

 Towards the end of a sale is a golden haggling opportunity, as shops are keen to reclaim their display space for new stock.
 It's worth pointing this out in a friendly way.
-For a detailed example, read Martin's Discount Haggle tale.
+For a detailed example:

 Buy in bulk